 Find schools that offer these popular programs

 Steps to Work in the Field

 Step 1: Decide Whether to Work on a Passenger or Freight Railroad

-Railroad transportation job titles and duties are often dependent on if an individual works for a railroad carrier that transports passengers or freight goods.
-For example, a conductor on a passenger railway mainly checks tickets, loads riders' cargo and makes announcements, while those who work on freight trains usually supervise the train crews, coordinate track and engine switching, and oversee the loading and unloading of train cargo.
-Some positions are more common to freight railroads, such as yardmasters, who may perform duties like instructing other yard workers where to place rail cars and how to load freight.
+Railroad transportation job titles and duties are often dependent on whether an individual works for a railroad carrier that transports passengers or freight goods.
+For example, on a passenger railway, the conductor mainly checks tickets, loads riders' cargo, and makes announcements, while those who work on freight trains usually supervise the train crews, coordinate track and engine switching, and oversee the loading and unloading of train cargo.
+Some positions are more common to freight railroads, such as yardmasters, who perform duties like instructing other yard workers where to place rail cars and how to load freight.

 Step 2: Complete On-the-Job Training

 Although individuals can pursue training before getting a job, many railroad companies provide training classes and/or on-the-job training to teach workers about federal safety regulations and job-related tasks.
 Large companies may have an in-house training program, while smaller railroads may send workers to a community college or a central training facility.

 - Take related postsecondary courses.
 Rail transportation workers can learn more about the field by taking college-level coursework in areas such as railroad science.

 Individuals just starting out in the field may be hired as crew workers responsible for general train and track maintenance.
 This includes working as a brake or signal operator or locomotive firer.
 In these roles, workers perform duties like maintaining signals on the track, coupling and decoupling train cars, and checking the oil and temperature levels on trains.
 Over time, these workers can move up to roles that require greater responsibilities, such as yard engineer or yardmaster.